broadinstitute/beehive/README.md

 3. Run `./scripts/setup`

-You can use `./scripts/run` or `npm run start` to run Beehive, the former just calls the latter.
+You can use `./scripts/run` or `npm run dev` to run Beehive, the former just calls the latter.

 You'll probably want a local instance of Sherlock running -- `make local-up` from inside Sherlock's repo will get you set up.
 You may want to dump a copy of Sherlock's database into your local one to have some data to play with.